kohesive/klutter/vertx3/README.md

 setupVertxJsonForKotlin()
 ```

-When using [Injekt](https://github.com/kohesive/injekt) dependency injection, both the `VertxInjektables` and `VertxWithSlf4jInjektables` modules automatically setup
+When using [Kodein](https://github.com/SalomonBrys/Kodein) dependency injection, the `KodeinVertx.module` and `KodeinVertx.moduleWithLoggingToSlf4j` modules automatically setup
 Jackson by calling this utility method and adding a singleton factory for `ObjectMapper` that is the same instance Vert.x uses for data binding.
 More JSON helpers are
 provided, see JSON Builders below.